 Attachment and Favorable Disposition to the Good Order and Happiness of the United States

 Understanding of English (Including Reading, Writing, and Speaking)

 Knowledge of U.S. History and Government

 Lack of Prosecution

-An applicant abandons his or her application if he or she fails to appear for his or her initial naturalization examination without good cause and without notifying USCIS of the reason for non-appearance within 30 days of the scheduled appointment.
+An applicant abandons their application if the applicant fails to appear for their initial naturalization examination without good cause and without notifying USCIS of the reason for non-appearance within 30 days of the scheduled appointment.
 In the absence of timely notification by the applicant, an officer may administratively close the application without making a decision on the merits.

-If the applicant does not request reopening of an administratively closed application within one year from the date the application was closed, USCIS:
+If the applicant does not request reopening of an administratively closed application within 1 year from the date the application was closed, USCIS:

 Considers the naturalization application abandoned; and